-Fine domestic form in the early part of 2007 saw him selected for England's limited-overs squad to face West Indies - he played in both Twenty20 internationals - and won him a place in the provisional 30-man squad for the World Twenty20 competition in South Africa.
+Fine domestic form in the early part of 2007 saw him selected for England's limited-overs squad to face West Indies - he played in both Twenty20 internationals - and won him a place in the provisional 30-man squad for the World Twenty20 in South Africa.

-After two winters with the England Performance Programme, Trott enjoyed a prolific summer in 2009 and was drafted into the Test team for the decisive final Ashes rubber at the Oval.
+After two winters with the England Performance Programme, Trott enjoyed a prolific summer in 2009 and was drafted into the Test team for the decisive final Ashes rubber at The Oval.

 Seemingly unaffected by the enormous pressure on his shoulders, he demonstrated his impressive powers of concentration by striking 119 in the second innings to set up a priceless win.

-Trott struggled to make an impact in the subsequent Tests in his native South Africa, but returned to his best form in the summer of 2010, compiling a mammoth 226 against Bangladesh in the first Test at Lord's before making 94 and 110 against the same opponents in the subsequent one-dayers.
+Trott struggled to make an impact in the subsequent Tests in his native South Africa, but returned to his best form in the summer of 2010, compiling a mammoth 226 against Bangladesh in the first Test at Lord's before making 94 and 110 versus the same opponents in the subsequent one-dayers.

 He was England's stand-out performer with the bat in the four-Test series against Pakistan, amassing 404 runs at an average of 67.

-His haul included a defiant 184 in the final Test at Lord's, where he shared in a world record eighth-wicket partnership of 332 with Stuart Broad to rescue Andrew Strauss’ side from 102 for seven and set up a crushing innings victory.
+His haul included a defiant 184 in the final Test at Lord's, where he shared in a world-record eighth-wicket partnership of 332 with Stuart Broad to rescue Andrew Strauss' side from 102 for seven and set up a crushing innings victory.

 His appetite for runs apparently not sated, Trott, rock-solid in defence and elegant in attack, then played a leading role as England retained the Ashes with a crushing 3-1 triumph over Australia - their first series win Down Under in 24 years.